AlTheMan/ECG-Classifier-LSTM/README.md

 # ECG-neural-network

-Used the time series data from the dataset PTB-XL (a large publicly available electrocardiography dataset) to classify ECG signals into the respective classes (diagnostic superclasses).
+Used the time series data from the dataset <a href="https://physionet.org/content/ptb-xl/1.0.1/"> PTB-XL </a> (a large publicly available electrocardiography dataset) to classify ECG signals into the respective classes (diagnostic superclasses).
 The classes are mentioned in the link below.
 I used an LSTM, multi-label classification, and combined tabular with time series data.
 The highest performing model had an ROC AUC score of 83%.
 More info is in the ECG.ipynb <br> <br>

-Link to the dataset: [https://physionet.org/content/ptb-xl/1.0.1/Links](https://physionet.org/content/ptb-xl/1.0.1/https://physionet.org/content/ptb-xl/1.0.1/)
 <br>
 <br>
 Instructions: